Living with the Virus: Self Care to Change your Life

 - My personal plan/project/objectives.
 Grounded and realized over following 30 days with optional online feedback session one month later.

 New dates to be announced.
-For more information please contact me.
+For more information contact me.